GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 Incognito windows are treated specially.
 New Tab pages cannot be overridden in incognito windows.
 Other override pages work in incognito windows as long as the [incognito][1] manifest property is set to "spanning" (which is the default value).
-See [Saving data and incognito mode][2] in the Overview for more details on how you should treat incognito windows.
+See [Saving data and incognito mode][2] in Protect User Privacy for more details on how you should treat incognito windows.

 The following screenshots show the default New Tab page and then a custom New Tab page.